 Old school ingrown hair removal

-The tried and true old fashioned method to get rid of ingrown hair is with warm damp wash cloth and a pair of tweezers.
+The tried and true old-fashioned method to get rid of ingrown hair is with a warm damp washcloth and a pair of tweezers.

 Step 1: Sterilize your tweezers by holding the pointed end on a flame for 30-60 seconds